How to Host a Twitter Chat for Bloggers

-In this post I will be discussing the almighty Twitter chat and why you should consider hosting one for yourself!
+In this post I will be discussing the almighty Twitter chat!
+I will discuss why Twitter chats are great for bloggers, and how to host a twitter chat for yourself!
 This post will include information for both newbies and certified experts!
-Whilst my personal examples will relate closely to blogging (coz that’s my gig yo) the concept of a Twitter chat can be utilized in many fields.
+Whilst my personal examples will relate closely to blogging (coz that’s my gig yo) a Twitter chat can also be utilized for small businesses.

-If you are new to the concept of Twitter chats, I would suggest first participating in some preexisting chats occurring in your industry.
-This way you can get a feel for how they work…and also have a lot of fun whilst learning of course!!
+If you are new to the concept of Twitter chats, I would suggest first participating in some pre-existing chats from within your industry.
+This way you can get a feel for how they work, and also have some fun whilst you’re at it!

 Twitter chats are prearranged conversations covering a certain topic.
-They tend to be curated by one account, following a set hashtag.
-Twitter users get involved in the chat reply and include the set hashtag in their answers.
+They tend to be curated by one account, and use a set hashtag.
+Twitter users get involved in the chat, by replying and including the relevant hashtag in their answers.
+The host will usually ask a series of questions related to the chosen topic.

 So it was a quiet Saturday night and I commenced the Twitter feed scrolling process!
 Lo and behold I see this: